 Individual retirement accounts (IRAs) offer another tax-smart way to save for retirement.
 There are two basic options:

-- Roth IRAs, where you can contribute after-tax dollars if you have enough earned income and meet certain income eligibility requirements.
+- Roth IRAs, through which you can contribute after-tax dollars if you have enough earned income and meet certain income eligibility requirements limitations.
 Any earnings grow tax free, and qualified withdrawals are tax free.
-In 2013, the maximum contribution is $5,500 per person ($6,500 if you are age 50 or older) or 100% of employment compensation, whichever is less.
-But there are income requirements: Eligibility begins to phase out at $112,000 for singles and $178,000 for married couples.
+In 2016, the maximum contribution for Roths is the same as for traditional IRAs.
+But there are income requirements: Eligibility begins to phase out at annual MAGIs of $117,000 for singles and $184,000 for married couples filing jointly.

 Consider a health savings account.

-Weigh deferring compensation.
+Consider deferring compensation.

-If your company offers a nonqualified workplace savings plan and you have already explored other workplace options, and if your company offers a nonqualified deferred compensation plan—and you have the means—consider allocating some of your paycheck there as well.
+If your company offers a nonqualified deferred compensation plan—and you have maxed out on other workplace savings options and still have the means—consider allocating some of your paycheck there as well.
 You can decide how much to defer each year from your salary, bonuses, or other forms of compensation.
 Deferring this income provides two tax advantages: You don't pay income tax on that portion of your compensation in the year you defer it (you pay only Social Security and Medicare taxes), and you can invest the money, so it has the potential to grow tax deferred until you receive it.
 But a deferred compensation plan is not for everyone—and the rules are complex, and there are risks involved that you wouldn't face with a qualified plan—so you'll want to weigh the pros and cons carefully before signing up.
 To learn more, read Viewpoints: “Nonqualified deferred compensation plans.”

 Consider deferred variable annuities.